hpcugent/hanythingondemand/docs/Example_use_cases.rst

     Cluster label	Job ID                         	    State	Hosts
     ipython_example 12345.master15.delcatty.gent.vsc	R    	node2001.delcatty.gent.vsc

-* connect to IPython notebook by pointing your web browser to http://localhost:8888, using a SOCKS proxy over an SSH tunnel to the head node ``node2001.delcatty.gent.vsc`` (see :ref:`connecting_to_web_uis` for detailed information)
+* connect to Jupyter notebook by pointing your web browser to http://localhost:8888, using a SOCKS proxy over an SSH tunnel to the head node ``node2001.delcatty.gent.vsc`` (see :ref:`connecting_to_web_uis` for detailed information)